 Get a free $5 when you open a Stash Account and have a brokerage account approved!

 It’s so hard to save fast enough for the things you really want after all the bills are paid.
-What if there was a better way where you could save money without trying or realizing?
+What if there was a better way where you could save money without even trying?
 Well, we have a little hack that makes stocking away money much easier than you might think: Digit.

-Digit helps you save money without trying.
+Digit helps you save money effortlessly.
 It works very differently from other saving apps by analyzing your spending and automatically transferring small amounts of money throughout the month into a savings account so you don’t even miss the cash.

 All you have to do is sign-up, create a “savings goal” and watch your fund build in the background.
 The cash is always accessible so the risk is absolutely zero.
 Getting to your goal is going to be much easier than you might think!